jfallmann/MONSDA/README.md

                     "star": {
                              "ENV": "deseq2", #choose which environment to use (currently only deseq2 is supported, others will follow)
                              "BIN": "deseq2", #choose which binary to use (currently only deseq2 is supported, others will follow)
-                             "CONDITION":  ["WT","WT"], # define the conditions per sample as list of same lenght as replicates
-                             "REPLICATES": ["GSM461177_untreat_paired_subset_r1","GSM461177_untreat_paired_subset_r2"], #this are the replicates for each condition, length has to match with CONDITION
+                             "GROUP":  ["WT","WT"], # define the conditions per sample as list of same lenght as replicates "REPLICATES": ["GSM461177_untreat_paired_subset_r1","GSM461177_untreat_paired_subset_r2"], #this are the replicates for each condition, length has to match with CONDITION
                              "OPTIONS": #This is not needed currently, other DE pipelines may need this later on [